bjssacademy/fundamentals-clean-code/02thinkingsmall.md

   }
 }
 ```

+> Note: that JS as written might not compile.
+That's due to the multi-line formatting, and JS' legendary insistence on adding semicolons when it feels like it

 Already, that is a little easier to read.
 The complex nested ternary staements now attempt to explain themselves.
 There is much ore we can do here to simplify things, but extracting the conditional expression adds a lot of clarity, simply.
 Mostly because it _gives us a domain term_ in the code.